 The machines are giant ventilators about 7 feet long.
 Patients lie inside with just their heads resting outside; a seal around the patient's neck creates a vacuum.
 Bellows at the base of the device do the work of a human diaphragm - they create negative pressure so the user's lungs fill with air, and positive pressure allowing the person likely to be found in a museum than in someone's home.
-In the 1990s, when her iron lung was breaking down, she called hospitals and museums that might have had old ones in storage.
-But they'd either thrown them away or didn't want to part with their collection.
+In the 1990s, when her iron lung was breaking down, she called hospitals and museums that might have ther thrown them away or didn't want to part with their collection.
 She eventually bought one from a man in Utah - the ma-

 Sixty-eight years later, an iron lung is still keeping Lillard alive - she sleeps in it every night.
-While many people who switched to another form of ventilator, Lillard never did.
+While many people who Lillard never did.